hqxsn/geeklife/README.md

-<h1>Geeklife record what I made during the 13 years of developer</h1>
+<h1>Geek life</h1>
 =============

-The coding repository for promotion of my skill-sets
+Geek life is the site records the things what I made during the 13 years as a developer.